Toyota Yaris Cross Review & Prices

 It may not be the most exciting cabin out there, but the Yaris Cross feels solidly built with high-quality materials

-Entry-level models get a 9.0-inch infotainment system, while every other grade has a 10.5-inch touchscreen.
-Regardless of which one you go for you get wireless Apple CarPlay and Android Auto, and the graphics are clear and bright.
-It’s responsive to your touch as well, and the menus are logically laid out.
+Entry-level models get a 9.0-inch infotainment system, while every other grade has a 10.5-inch touchscreen, with all getting wireless Apple CarPlay and Android Auto.
+The system is responsive to your touch as well, and the menus are logically laid out, plus the software can now be updated over the air.

-You also get a digital driver’s display as standard, measuring 7.0 inches on lower-spec cars and 12.3 inches higher up the range.
-The larger display is certainly more impressive-looking, and you get all your vital information at a glance in a clear and concise manner.
+You also get a digital driver’s display as standard, available in a larger size on higher-spec trims, which certainly looks more impressive.
 It’s just not as configurable as the system you get in a Volkswagen T-Cross.

 MPG, emissions and tax

 There are two engine options to choose from in the Toyota Yaris Cross, although both are based on Toyota’s 1.5-litre petrol-hybrid setup.
-All but the top two trim levels use a 116hp setup, while GR Sport and the limited-run Premiere Edition have 130hp on tap.
+All but the top two trim levels use a 116hp setup, while GR Sport models have 130hp available

-That economy was very impressive though.
-These two engines are both supposed to do close to 60mpg, and we managed to get within 5mpg of this figure in both cars during real-world testing.
-This is thanks largely to the hybrid system, which does a great job of keeping the engine switched off around town as much as possible.
+Economy is impressive across the board.
+These two engines are quoted as doing close to 60mpg, and we managed to get within 5mpg of this figure in both cars during real-world testing.

-It’s this efficient hybrid system which keeps the emissions down as well.
-The 116hp model emits as little as 101g/km of CO2, while the more powerful car puts out just 109g/km.
+The hybrid engine keeps emissions down as well.
+The 116hp model emits as little as 101g/km of CO2, while the more powerful car puts out between 102g/km and 117g/km, depending on which alloy wheels you choose.
 This places it in a low Vehicle Excise Duty band, and Benefit in Kind tax won’t be too ruinous for company car drivers either.

 Safety and security

-It achieved a full five-star Euro NCAP test result when it was tested in 2021.
-The safety assist systems score of 81% is commendable as is the 86% scored for adult occupant safety.
+The Toyota Yaris Cross achieved a full five-star Euro NCAP test result when it was tested in 2021.
+The safety assist systems score of 81% is commendable, as is the 86% scored for adult occupant safety.

 Reliability and problems

-The standard three-year/60,000-mile warranty can be extended up to 10 years and 100,000 miles as long as you service your car each year at an authorised Toyota repairer.
-Kia’s class-leading standard seven-year/100,000-mile warranty may still just have the edge here, as the car does not have to be serviced at an authorised Kia dealer to retain its warranty.
+The standard three-year, 60,000-mile warranty can be extended up to 10 years and 100,000 miles as long as you service your car each year at an authorised Toyota garage.
+Kia’s class-leading standard seven-year/100,000-mile warranty comes with fewer strings attached, which might be preferable.

 Toyota Yaris Cross FAQs